-Whether you’re signed up for FebFast or OcSober, are pregnant or just want to take a break from the booze, you don’t need to feel like your missing out or rely entirely of sugary drinks.
+Whether you’re signed up for FebFast, DryJuly, OcSober, are pregnant or just want to take a break from the booze, you don’t need to feel like you’re missing out or have to rely entirely of sugary drinks.
 I’ve bought together the best of my booze-free resources into one neat package so you never need to thirst again.

 • * Stir 1-2 teaspoons of pomegranate molasses into a long glass of chilled soda water for a tangy, refreshing drop.